mimi1vx/training-python/ii/03-function-arguments.md

         print(args)
         print(kargs)

-Note: Distinction between passing a list/dict and passing positional/keyword arguments from a list/dict using */** notation.
+Note: Distinction between passing a list/dict and passing positional/keyword arguments from a list/dict using `*`/`**` notation.

-TODO: functools.partial and its source code
+See also: `functools.partial` and its source code.

 ## Decorators

-Example: benchmark.py
+Example: `benchmark.py`